SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 .. code-block:: scala

-    val c01 = DirectConnector(n0, n1)
+    val c01 = DirectLink(n0, n1)

-StageConnector
+StageLink
 ------------------

 This connect two nodes using registers on the data / valid signals and some arbitration on the ready.

 .. code-block:: scala

-    val c01 = StageConnector(n0, n1)
+    val c01 = StageLink(n0, n1)

-S2mConnector
+S2mLink
 ------------------

 This connect two nodes using registers on the ready signal, which can be useful to improve backpresure combinatorial timings.

 .. code-block:: scala

-    val c01 = S2mConnector(n0, n1)
+    val c01 = S2mLink(n0, n1)

-CtrlConnector
+CtrlLink
 ------------------

-This is kind of a special connector, as connect two nodes with optional flow control / bypass logic.
+This is kind of a special Link, as connect two nodes with optional flow control / bypass logic.
 Its API should be flexible enough to implement a CPU stage with it.

 Here is its flow control API (The Bool arguments enable the features) :